Company: TeMeCo

 Step 3:

-If the sample is stretched 10%, then L=110mm.
+If the sample is 10% elongated, then L=110mm.

-At this point, 1mm extension still makes up 1/110.
+At this point, 1mm elongation is still 1/110.

-The strain rate is therefore dε/dt= 1/110 = 0.00909
+The elongation rate is therefore dε/dt= 1/110 = 0.00909 s-1

-Conclusion: The test speed slows down.
+Conclusion: The test speed becomes slower.

 Step 4: